 What the World Bank Is Doing

-The Global Agriculture and Food Security Program (GAFSP), launched by the Bank in April 2010 to assist the G20’s support for agriculture and food security, provides pooled donor grant resources to finance country-led investment plans; as of June 2012, some $1.1 billion has been pledged to finance public and private sector projects in 18 countries.
+The Global Agriculture and Food Security Program (GAFSP), launched by the Bank in April 2010 to assist the G20’s support for agriculture and food security, provides pooled donor grant resources to finance country-led investment plans; as of October 2013, some $1.3 billion has been pledged to finance public and private sector projects in 25 countries.